-Place on one half of prepared baking sheet.
+Place casserole dish on one half of prepared baking sheet.
 Coat a piece of foil with cooking spray and cover casserole with sprayed side of foil.

 Bake the Casserole and Garlic Ciabatta

 Bake casserole in hot oven, 15 minutes.

-Carefully remove foil and place garlic bread on other half of baking sheet.
+Carefully remove foil and place ciabatta on empty half of baking sheet, cut side up.